dompepin/swiftui-exploration/README.md

 ### Drag and Drop

-Exploring the ability to do drag and drop custom objects.
+Exploring the ability to do drag and drop custom objects between sections of a list or different lists.

 ##### Drag and dropping between Lists

-Drag and Drop is supported by default within a lists, this example explores the ability to drag and drop an object/row between lists.
+Drag and Drop is supported by default within a lists (not between sections of the same list), so this example explores the ability to drag and drop an object/row between lists.

 <img src="https://github.com/dompepin/swiftui-exploration/blob/main/Documentation/ExamplesImages/DragAndDropBetweenListsExample.gif" width="250">